COPO: Causal-Oriented Policy Optimization for Hallucinations of MLLMs: Experiments

 \subsection{Main Results}

-\paragraph{Hallucination Assessment.} To evaluate hallucination suppression, we conduct experiments on two widely-used benchmarks: CHAIR \cite{rohrbach2018object} and POPE \cite{li2023evaluating}.
-CHAIR measures object hallucinations in captioning by computing instance-level ($\mathrm{CHAIR_I}$) and sentence-level ($\mathrm{CHAIR_S}$) error rates, while POPE adopts a probing-based VQA setting to evaluate object-level hallucinations under controlled conditions.
-As shown in \textbf{Table \ref{tab:chair}} and \textbf{Table \ref{tab:pope}}, our approach yields lower hallucination rates in CHAIR and higher F1 scores in POPE, demonstrating the effectiveness of our approach.
+\textbf{Hallucination Assessment.} CHAIR measures object hallucinations in captioning by computing instance-level ($\mathrm{CHAIR_I}$) and sentence-level ($\mathrm{CHAIR_S}$) error rates, while POPE evaluates object-level hallucinations via a probing-based VQA setting.
+As shown in \textbf{Table \ref{tab:chair}}, our COPO yields lower hallucination rates in CHAIR and higher F1 scores in POPE, demonstrating the effectiveness of our approach.

-\paragraph{Performance Evaluation.} We further evaluate the capability in producing high-quality language outputs using MMBench \cite{liu2024mmbenchmultimodalmodelallaround} and MME \cite{fu2024mmecomprehensiveevaluationbenchmark}.
-These benchmarks assess not only accuracy and relevance but also the consistency of language grounding.
-As shown in \textbf{Table~\ref{tab:tq_gpt4}}, our method delivers strong performance on both benchmarks, surpassing prior approaches.
+\textbf{Performance Evaluation.} MME \cite{fu2024mmecomprehensiveevaluationbenchmark} further evaluates the capability in producing high-quality language outputs.
+These benchmarks assess accuracy, relevance, and the consistency of language grounding.
+As shown in \textbf{Figure \ref{fig:mme}}, our method delivers strong performance on both benchmarks, surpassing baselines and demonstrating the advantages.

-\paragraph{GPT-4 Assisted Evaluation.} To assess the perceived quality of generated captions from a human-aligned perspective, we adopt GPT-4o as an automatic evaluator following \cite{huang2024opera, leng2024mitigating}.
+\textbf{GPT-4 Assisted Evaluation.} To assess the perceived quality of generated captions, we adopt GPT-4o as an automatic evaluator following \cite{huang2024opera, leng2024mitigating}.
 As shown in \textbf{Table~\ref{tab:tq_gpt4}}, our method achieves substantial gains, notably reaching the highest scores in both accuracy and content richness.